cenwadike/nani/README.md

-# ⚡ Nani - Real-Time Blockchain Event Notifications
+# ⚡ Nani - Real-Time Blockchain Event Monitoring and Notifications

 > **The first open-source, plugin-based notification platform for Polkadot.
 Built for the Polkadot Cloud 2025.**